Course of Empire (band)

 Course of Empire was an American alternative metal band from Dallas, Texas, active from 1988 to 1998.
 The band's final incarnation consisted of founding members vocalist Vaughn Stevenson, guitarist Mike Graff, and bassist Paul Semrad.
-Every version of the band had two drummers, with Chad Lovell and Michael Jerome as the final duo.
+Nearly every lineup of the band had two drummers, with Chad Lovell and Michael Jerome as the final duo.
 The band released three studio albums over ten years, with one each on the labels Carpe Diem, Zoo Entertainment (who also re-issued the band's debut album), and TVT Records.